laura-hbl/impression-tracking-microservice/README.md

 # Arago Ad System

 This project is a microservice-based ad-serving and impression-tracking system.
 It consists of two microservices: an ad-serving service and an impression-tracking service, both integrated with a Redis database.
-The microservices communicate with each other using **gRPC**

 - **Ad-Serving Microservice**: Manages ad-related functionalities, including creating, retrieving, and serving ads.
 - **Impression-Tracking Microservice**: Tracks ad impressions to ensure accurate monitoring.